On Approximate Reconfigurability of Label Cover: Introduction

-\paragraph{Our Results.} We present a few results on \prb{Maxmin Label Cover Reconfiguration}, which display different trends from those for \prb{Label Cover} and the parallel repetition theorem. \begin{itemize} \item In \cref{sec:approx}, we prove that \prb{Maxmin Label Cover Reconfiguration} can be approximated within a factor of nearly $\frac{1}{4}$ for restricted graph classes, including slightly dense graphs and balanced bipartite graphs,
+We present the following results on \prb{Maxmin Label Cover Reconfiguration}, which display different trends from those for \prb{Label Cover} and the parallel repetition theorem. \begin{itemize} \item In \cref{sec:approx}, we prove that \prb{Maxmin Label Cover Reconfiguration} can be approximated within a factor of $\frac{1}{4}-o(1)$, \emph{independent of} the alphabet size $|\Sigma|$, for some restricted graph classes, including biregular graphs, balanced bipartite graphs with no isolated vertices, and superconstant average degree graphs.
+Here, a bipartite graph $G = (X,Y,E)$ is \emph{biregular} if every vertex on the same part has the same degree, and is \emph{balanced} if $X$ and $Y$ have the same size.
+We stress that \emph{biregular graphs} naturally arise by a standard reduction from probabilistically checkable proofs to two-prover games (i.e., \prb{Label Cover} instances), see \citet{fortnow1994power} and \citet[Proposition~6.2]{radhakrishnan2007dinur}; moreover, parallel repetition preserves biregularity.
+By the follow-up work \cite{karthik2023inapproximability}, a $\frac{1}{4}$-factor was found to be not optimal; still, the present study is the first to show that \emph{\prb{Maxmin Label Cover Reconfiguration} can be approximated within a universal constant factor for every alphabet $\Sigma$ unlike \prb{Label Cover}}.

-\item In \cref{sec:pr}, we further show that a naive parallel repetition of \prb{Maxmin Label Cover Reconfiguration} does not decrease the optimal objective value, defined as the worst fraction of satisfied edges during transformation.
+\item In \cref{sec:pr}, we further show that a ``naive'' parallel repetition of \prb{Maxmin Label Cover Reconfiguration} does not decrease the soundness error for \emph{every} two-prover game.
+In particular, applying parallel repetition to (a gap version of) \prb{Maxmin Label Cover Reconfiguration} fails to amplify the gap between completeness and soundness.

-\item In \cref{sec:proj}, we develop a polynomial-time algorithm for deciding \prb{Label Cover Reconfiguration} on projection games, which is based on a simple characterization of the reconfigurability between a pair of satisfying labelings. \end{itemize} Our results suggest that a reconfiguration analogue of the parallel repetition theorem is unlikely; thus, we should resort to a different approach to derive an improved factor of inapproximability for reconfiguration problems.
+\item In \cref{sec:proj}, we develop a polynomial-time algorithm for deciding \prb{Label Cover Reconfiguration} on \emph{projection games}.
+The proof is based on a simple characterization of the reconfigurability between a pair of satisfying labelings.
+Note that if a \prb{Label Cover} instance is a projection game, then so is its parallel repetition, which has been a useful property in hardness of approximation \cite{lund1994hardness,hastad2001some}.
+Our polynomial-time solvability means that existing reductions relying on the projection property may not be reused or adapted in the reconfiguration regime. \end{itemize} Our results suggest that a reconfiguration analogue of the parallel repetition theorem is unlikely; thus, we should resort to a different approach to derive an improved inapproximability factor for reconfiguration problems.